Indiana Tax Refund Calculator

 Deductions and Credits Available in Indiana

-For federal tax purposes, Indiana residents can deduct their state income tax payments on their federal return if they itemize deductions.
-Under the current federal tax code, state and local tax (SALT) deductions are capped at $40,000 for 2026, up from the previous $10,000 limit.
-This is particularly beneficial for high-income taxpayers in states with significant state tax burdens.
+For federal tax purposes, Indiana residents can deduct their state income tax payments on their federal return if they itemize deductions, subject to the $40,000 SALT cap.